 Dice made from metal, such as pewter, brass, or zinc are also common in DnD games.
 Are metal dice any good?
+Some of the best D&D dice in my opinion are metal constructed.
 Enthusiasts often collect metal dice for their games, because the weight and density of metallic dice add another level of excitement and immersion to a game.

 Stone dice are an interesting material that you and your DnD buddies may want enjoy.
 Smooth to the touch (most of the time) and heavy, stone dice will give you a different feel than other materials.
 They’re beautiful and durable.
 Stone dice can be expensive, but that all depends on the design and type of stone, e.g., marble, faux stone.